mornepousse/KaSe_SOFT/README.md

 If you open an issue or pull request, please mention whether your changes also touch the firmware (`KaSe_Code`) or hardware (`KaSe_PCB`).

+### Roadmap (short)

+- ✅ Linux support (tested with udev-based serial detection).
+- 🚧 Windows support (planned; serial-port detection and testing still to do).
+- 🚧 macOS support (to be explored once Windows path is stable).

 ---